jozefvargas/SayingHi/README.md

 # SayingHi
-First programming assignment given to establish foundation and familiarity with Spring Boot Tools.
+First programming assignment given to establish oundation and familiarity with Spring Boot Tools.